 The closest public transport stops near the National Monument on Vítkov Hill:

 - Ohrada tram and bus stop (walk about 1400 m down the park)

 - U památníku bus stop

 For up-to-date information about the admission fees and opening hours of the National Monument on Vítkov Hill, visit the official website.

 INTERESTING FACTS ABOUT NATIONAL MONUMENT ON VÍTKOV HILL

 The interior of the building is decorated with mosaics by Max Švabinský and a sculpture by Jan Štursa.
 The National Monument on Vítkov Hill was to be opened in 1938; however, it was cancelled due to the bad political situation in the country.
 During the Protectorate period, it was occupied by Germans who used it as a Wehrmacht warehouse.
 However, it didn’t serve its original purpose after the war either; in the 1950s, important personages of the Communist Party were buried there.
 Later, a mausoleum was established in the Monument, in which the embalmed body of President Klement Gotwald was placed.
 After the Velvet Revolution, all the remains were returned to the families of the deceased and buried in the communal grave of the Communist Party at Olšany Cemetery in Prague.

 NATIONAL MONUMENT ON VÍTKOV HILL AND NEARBY HISTORICAL SIGHTS

-When visiting the National Monument on Vítkov Hill, there are plenty of other interesting sights nearby to explore, including Vítkov Hill, the Žižkov Television Tower, the Akropolis Palace, the Church the Most Sacred Heart of Our Lord, the Church of SS Cyril and Methodius, the Parukářka Park, Rieger Gardens, Peace Square, the Vinohrady Theatre and many others.
+When visiting the National Monument on Vítkov Hill, there are plenty of other interesting sights nearby to explore, including Vítkov Hill, the Žižkov Television Tower, the Akropolis Palace, George of Poděbrady Square, the Church of SS Cyril and Methodius, the Parukářka Park, Rieger Gardens, Peace Square, the Vinohrady Theatre and many others.